inzamulhaque1/A1-TypeScrip/README.md

 // Output: Alice has permissions: read, write, delete
 ```

-The `AdminUser` type requires properties from both `User` and `Admin`.
-TypeScript enforces this structure, ensuring all necessary fields are present.

 ## Blog 2: How TypeScript Enhances Code Quality and Project Maintainability